gitter-badger/Sanitizers/examples/README.md

 # Sanitizers code examples

-This folder contains of examples of how to use Sanitizers.php
+This folder contains of examples of how to use PHP Sanitizers

 ## Files